vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ## Result and conclusion

-The following screenshot shows our confirmation list after the first execution of the Flow.
-We can see that one of the confirmations has been submitted to SAP successfully, while the other one went into an error state.
-The Flow will automatically retry it in the next round.
+The following screenshot shows our Hub list after the first execution of the Flow.
+As you can see, one of the confirmations was submitted to SAP successfully, and the other one had an error (the Flow will automatically retry it, the next time it runs).

 ![image](/assets/2025-09-24/080.png)

-Our example shows a very simple way of queueing such kind of processes.
-To keep it simple we haven't implemented a complex error handling - we just retry it forever.
-Some more improvement could be to set up a counter and give up trying after 10 tries.
-The next improvement to be made could be to send an email to a responsible person in case an error comes up.
+To keep our example simple, we didn't implement any complex error handling---we just keep re-sending order confirmations forever.
+So an improvement could be to set up a counter for how many times we failed to send an order confirmation to SAP.
+And if it fails 10 times, then we give up and send an email notification to someone.
+Another improvement could be to send an email to someone if any error occurs at all.